solution-loisir/markdown-it-eleventy-img/README.md

 markdown-it-eleventy-img is not a replacement for an Eleventy [shortcode](https://www.11ty.dev/docs/shortcodes/).
 Shortcodes will give more power and control.
 On the other hand, markdown will trade control for easiness of reading and writing.

 [Admittedly, it’s fairly difficult to devise a “natural” syntax for placing images into a plain text document format.](https://daringfireball.net/projects/markdown/syntax#img) That beiing said, it's probably nicer to use markdown image syntax to include an image in a blog post than to use a shortcode.
 So markdown-it-eleventy-img is mainly an ergonomic solution for using eleventy-img plugin with the markdown image synthax.

+## Motivation

+I've seen it asked [here](https://github.com/AleksandrHovhannisyan/aleksandrhovhannisyan.com/issues/118#issuecomment-1190703611) and [there](https://github.com/11ty/eleventy-img/issues/90): can I use the eleventy-img plugin with markdown token?
+I thought it was a good challenge and I ended-up publishing my work.